 3. RSA Security

 RSA is a public-key encryption algorithm and the standard for encrypting data sent over the internet.
-It also happens to be one of the methods used in PGP and GPG programs.
-Unlike Triple DES, RSA is considered an asymmetric algorithm due to its use of a pair of keys.
-You've got your public key to encrypt the message and a private key to decrypt it.
-The result of RSA encryption is a huge batch of mumbo jumbo that takes attackers a lot of time and processing power to break.
+It is also one of the methods used in PGP and GPG programs.
+Unlike Triple DES, RSA is considered an asymmetric algorithm because it uses a pair of keys.
+You have your public key to encrypt the message and a private key to decrypt it.
+RSA encryption results in a huge batch of mumbo jumbo that takes attackers a lot of time and processing power to break.

 Computer security expert Bruce Schneier is the mastermind behind Blowfish and its successor Twofish.
 Keys used in this algorithm may be up to 256 bits in length, and as a symmetric technique, you only need one key.
 Twofish is one of the fastest of its kind and ideal for use in hardware and software environments.
 Like Blowfish, Twofish is freely available to anyone who wants to use it.

-Meanwhile, whether it's protecting your email communications or stored data, you should be certain that you include encryption in your lineup of security tools.
+Whether it's protecting your data in transit or at rest, you should be certain that you include encryption in your lineup of security tools.
+But there's much more to data protection, from deep-learning cybersecurity to immutable backups that can't be altered or deleted by unauthorized users.

-For expert help with meeting your data protection, business continuity, backup, and disaster recovery requirements, choose an Arcserve technology partner.
-And check out our free trials so you can see for yourself how easy to use and effective Arcserve solutions can be.
+For expert help with all your data protection, business continuity, backup, and disaster recovery requirements, choose an Arcserve technology partner.
+Check out our free trials to see how easy to use and effective Arcserve solutions can be.

 You May Also Like